 PhD, New York University, 2019

-Lastly, she acknowledges that the University of Chicago is situated upon the ancestral lands of the Illiniwek, Myaamia, and Potawatomi peoples, among others, in addition to the city of Chicago being home to the third largest urban Native population in the United States today.
-She is Diné and a citizen of the Navajo Nation.
+Lastly, she acknowledges that the University of Chicago is built upon the ancestral homelands of Council of Three Fires—the Ojibwe, Potawatomi, and Odawa—as well as the Menominee, Miami and Ho-Chunk nations, among others, in addition to the city of Chicago being home to the third largest urban Native population in the United States today.
+She is Diné and an enrolled citizen of the Navajo Nation.

 Office: Haskell M135